 The general rule is that this coverage is payable no matter who was at fault for an accident.
 If that passenger fails to treat for injuries within 14 days of the date of their accident, or he or she hasn’t established that “emergency medical condition,” PIP coverage is reduced to a woefully inadequate $2,500.

-Florida’s Injury Threshold:
+Legal Injury Threshold:

-Under Florida law, if a passenger wants to file an actual personal injury lawsuit against his or her driver or any other person or entity, that passenger must show a serious personal injury or losses that exceed the $10,000 limit.
-That’s what’s known as the Florida serious injury threshold.
+Under law, if a passenger wants to file an actual personal injury lawsuit against his or her driver or any other person or entity, that passenger must show a serious personal injury or losses that exceed the $10,000 limit.
+That’s what’s known as the serious injury threshold.
 That statute categorizes four types of injuries that overcome the threshold that allows an auto accident victim to seek compensation that is over and above anything paid pursuant to no-fault coverage.
 Those requirements follow:

 - A significant and permanent loss of an important bodily function.